 Latin American Studies (LAST) is an interdisciplinary program designed to provide an integrated view of Mesoamerica, South America, and the Caribbean.
 This interdisciplinary approach is complemented by concentration in a specific department.
-A student who completes the program will receive a degree in Latin American Studies with concentration in a particular department.
-A double major in the department of concentration is an option for Latin American Studies majors.
+A student who completes the program will receive a degree in Latin American studies with concentration in a particular department.
+A double major in the department of concentration is an option for Latin American studies majors.

 Mandatory LAST courses at Wesleyan.
-Of the twelve courses required to complete the LAST major, at least eight must be taken at Wesleyan.
+Of the 12 courses required to complete the LAST major, at least eight must be taken at Wesleyan.
 On petition to the chair, an exception may be made for (1) students who transferred to Wesleyan and who seek LAST major credit for courses taken at their previous institution(s), or (2) students participating in the Twelve College Exchange Program who seek LAST major credit for courses taken at one of the other participating colleges.

 One additional LAST-cross-listed social science course is also mandatory.
 It, too, must be taken at Wesleyan.

 LAST majors must also complete Stage II of the General Education Expectations.

 To graduate as a LAST major, students must maintain an average of B- or better in all courses taken at Wesleyan that are cross-listed in the LAST major, whether or not the student elects to place these courses on the major certification form.

 Non-LAST courses at Wesleyan that may count toward the LAST major.
 In exceptional circumstances, Wesleyan courses that have significant Latin American content but are not cross-listed with LAST may count toward the major.
 Students must petition the LAST chair to obtain LAST major credit for such courses.

 Courses at Wesleyan that may NOT count toward the LAST major.